No Fees Unless We Win 206-919-3215

 While many Americans entrust nursing homes and assisted living communities to care for their elderly loved ones, many elderly individuals suffer various types of abuse at the hands of caregivers and nursing home staff.
 As many as one in six nursing home residents may encounter abuse in a U.S. nursing home each year.
 A victim of nursing home abuse is 300% more likely to die in the three years following an episode of abuse.

-Recent Congressional reports indicate that as many as one in every three-nursing home received citations for potentially harmful safety violations.
+Recent Congressional reports indicate that as many as one in every three nursing homes received citations for potentially harmful safety violations.
 About 10% of all U.S. nursing homes received citations for violations that caused actual harm to residents, including serious injury or death.
 Surveys of nursing home residents report that about 44% of nursing home residents have encountered some type of abuse during their time in nursing homes and almost every respondent (95% to be exact) reported witnessing neglect of another resident.

 Another troublesome statistic comes from the United States General Accountability Office, which states that 70% of state surveys missed significant issues in U.S. nursing homes and 15% failed to notice actual harm to nursing home residents.
 These reports have led to a recent rise in anti-elder abuse legislation, but, despite these new laws, nursing home abuse continues to occur in the U.S.